 When times are truly desperate and Prayer Is a Last Resort, someone will not only pray, they'll pray to any god or gods out there, in order to cover all their bases.

-- Willie And Joe has one strip where Joe asks an allied Arab or Indian soldier if he knows any good Muslim prayers; as Joe puts it, "I don't wanna miss any bets."
+- Willie and Joe has one strip where Joe asks an allied Arab or Indian soldier if he knows any good Muslim prayers; as Joe puts it, "I don't wanna miss any bets."

 - The titular hero of Talladega Nights: The Ballad of Ricky Bobby does this when he thinks he's on fire.

-"Help me, Jesus!
+Ricky Bobby: Help me, Jesus!
+Help me, Jewish God!
 Help me, Allah!
-Help me, Jewish God!"
+Help me, Tom Cruise!

 - In the Big Storm Episode of Superstore, Tornado, Glenn, a Christian, prays in the tornado.
 When that doesn't work, he tries many other gods and is quite surprised and confused when the storm stops after praying to Allah.

 - Downplayed in Kaamelott, where King Arthur (who was sent away from Britain and raised by the Romans before becoming king) still prays to Mars, despite being a Christian.
 The Lady of the Lake calls him out on it, but he turns it right around by pointing out that neither the local gods she represents nor God have been much help either concerning this whole "quest for the Grail" thing.
 Among others, they've yet to give a clear definition of what it is (it might be a cup that held Jesus' blood or a burning stone) or where they're supposed to look.